10 Business Intelligence Dashboard Examples to Inspire Your Data Strategy

 - Scope changes and their impact on timeline

-The dashboard should make it easy to answer: Which projects are at risk?
+Which projects are at risk?
 Where are we over or under budget?
 Do we have the right resources assigned?
+Those are the questions.

-Recommended visualizations include Gantt-style timeline views, budget burn-down charts, and RAG status indicators for quick scanning across a portfolio of projects.
+Recommended visualizations include Gantt-style timeline views, budget burn-down charts, and red-amber-green (RAG) status indicators for quick scanning across a portfolio of projects.

 Creative applications of BI dashboards